gzsombor/rufm/Readme.md

 rufm --help
 ```

-To configure rufm you have to edit the configuration file located at "~/.config/rufm/config.ini".
+To configure rufm you have to edit or create the configuration file located at "~/.config/rufm/config.ini".
+Alternatively you can use the "-c" flag to point to another configuratin file.
 The default should look like this:
 ``` toml
 # rgb color codes